Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Introduction

 Another closely related area is active learning, see \cite{balcan2007margin, koltchinskii2010rademacher, balcan2013active, castro2008minimax, wang2016noise}, among many others.
 While our problem setup is similar to the pool-based active learning algorithms, our work is distinct from the active learning literature in both method and theory.
 Specifically, our algorithm iteratively solves regularized M-estimators with a smoothed surrogate loss via gradient-based methods, which is computationally efficient.
 However, most of the margin-based active learning algorithms such as \cite{balcan2007margin, wang2016noise} require to minimize the empirical 0-1 loss, which is computationally intractable especially in high-dimensional setting.
 In addition, when the smoothness parameter $\beta$ is greater than $(1+\sqrt{3})/2\approx 1.37$, our proposed algorithm employs a streamlined two-step process (i.e., $K=2$ iterations), which significantly enhances implementation simplicity and efficiency.
-In contrast, the pipeline of an active learning algorithm often involves iterative model updates (usually $\log N$ iterations) until a stopping criterion is met.
+In contrast, the pipeline of a typical active learning algorithm often involves iterative model updates (usually $\log N$ iterations) until a stopping criterion is met.
 In theory, the Tsybakov noise condition plays a pivotal role in deriving theoretical guarantees in the active learning literature.
-Technically, when establishing these theoretical guarantees, the stopping criteria and the number of total iterations in the active learning algorithm are determined to ensure compliance with the assumed Tsybakov noise condition.
-In contrast, our analysis relies on the smoothness of the conditional density of $X$ given $\bZ$ and $Y$ rather than such noise conditions, and our estimators show completely different behaviors.
-Furthermore, the active learning literature focuses on bounding the excess risk of the classifiers, whereas we are interesting in estimating and interpreting the optimal individualized threshold with theoretical guarantees on the estimation error of $\btheta^*$.
-These differences in approach leads to fundamentally distinct theoretical results and proof strategy compared to the active learning literature.
+Technically, when establishing the theoretical guarantees, the stopping criteria and the number of total iterations in the active learning algorithm are determined to ensure compliance with the assumed Tsybakov noise condition.
+In contrast, our analysis relies on the smoothness of the conditional density of $X$ given $\bZ$ and $Y$ rather than such noise conditions, and our estimator exhibits a sharp phase transition in $\beta$ that has no counterpart in the active learning literature.
+Consequently, the two lines of work adopt different algorithms, rely on different structures, and yield distinct theoretical results and proof strategies.